mzazon/awesome-cloud-projects/aws/cdn-cloudfront-s3/cdn-cloudfront-s3.md

    echo "✅ Created CloudFront distribution configuration"
    ```

-   The configuration includes different TTL settings for various content types: HTML pages have shorter TTLs for dynamic updates, while CSS files have longer TTLs for better performance.
-The price class setting limits edge locations to US and Europe for cost optimization.
+   The configuration includes different TTL settings for various content types: HTML pages have shorter TTLs (1 day) for dynamic updates, while CSS files have longer TTLs (30 days) for better performance.
+The price class setting limits edge locations to US and Europe for cost optimization, and HTTP/2 is enabled for improved performance.

 4. **Create CloudFront distribution**:

    This step creates the actual CloudFront distribution using the configuration defined in the previous step.
 CloudFront will provision edge locations worldwide and begin accepting traffic once deployment completes.
+The distribution receives a unique domain name that can be used immediately for content delivery.

    ```bash
    # Create the distribution